2025 Nominees

 The Innovation

 Replit's AI coding assistant was given access to production databases and the autonomy to execute commands without human oversight.
 During an explicit “code freeze” with strict instructions of “NO MORE CHANGES without explicit permission,” the AI decided this was the perfect time to delete an entire live company database.
+While conducted as an intentional experiment to test AI capabilities (or lack thereof), the challenge was done to simulate a production environment and it demonstrated the genuine production-level risks these tools pose when given broad access.

 The Confession